QussayAgbaria/File_System_Format/README.md

 # File_System_Format
-This is presentation about file system format
+This is presentation about file system format.
 </br>
-There are many types of system file format but in this project focused on system files format the most used
+There are many types of system file format but in this presentation focuses on the most used system file format in our lives.